-- Professor of the Politics of Public Policy
+- Professor of Public Policy and Political Science

-Public Policy Investment: Policy Prioritization and British Statecraft (with Peter C. John), Oxford University Press (2013).
+Public Policy Investment: Policy Prioritization and British Statecraft (with Peter John), Oxford University Press (2013).

 Policy Agendas in British Politics (with Peter John, Will Jennings, and Shaun Bevan), Palgrave-Macmillan (2013).